• About – Tim Bird

 Alps, beauty, Jungfrau, Lauterbrunnen, mountains, Schilthorn, Switzerland, travel, travel photography

-Time to revive my sadly infrequent photo blog, formerly Six Picks, now rechristened Six Images, in which I present six themed photos (sometimes a few more if I am feeling especially generous) from my uncontrollably mushrooming archives.
-Visit my website at www.timbirdphotography.com for a collection of galleries.
+Time to revive my sadly neglected photo blog, formerly Six Picks, now rechristened Six Images, in which I present six themed photos – sometimes a few more if I am feeling especially generous – from my uncontrollably mushrooming archives.
+Visit my Instagram site at @tim_bird_photo for more regular postings, and my website at www.timbirdphotography.com – the home page features a ‘slide show’ portfolio of selected images.

-I was inspired to kick-start the blog again by a visit to the Swiss Alps, specifically the region dominated by the three mountains of Mönch, Eiger and Jungfrau.
+I was inspired to kick-start the blog again by memories of a visit to the Swiss Alps, specifically the region dominated by the three mountains of Mönch, Eiger and Jungfrau.
 Living in Finland, we have to travel to see mountains although there are a few in northern Lapland.
-That’s OK, Finland has other charms.
+That’s OK, Finland has other charms (the climate not always being one them).
 But I do love a good mountain and I think that if I woke up to the view across the Lauterbrunnen Valley every day, I would never cease to be amazed by it.
-I thought I should share a few views to press the point home.
+It doesn’t seem fair for some places to have more than their share of mountains.
+I thought I should show a few views to press the point home.

 mountains-9339